RarelyCharlie/rarelycharlie.github.io/books.md

 ### Fyodor Dostoevsky (1866) _Crime and Punishment_

-Classic tale of madness and eventual recovery.
+Classic tale of madness with terrible consequences, and of recovery through love.

 #### Kay Redfield Jamison (1997) _An Unquiet Mind: A Memoir of Moods and Madness_

-A first-hand account of living with bipolar disorder, by a renowned clinical psychologist, now a professor of psychiatry.
+First-hand account of living with bipolar disorder, by a renowned clinical psychologist, now a professor of psychiatry.

 # Psychotherapy